 From 7 a.m. to 4 p.m., there will be a pancake and sausage breakfast at the Hinckley Elementary School, accompanied by arts and crafts shows.
 The chief naturalist Robert Hinkle will be the official “Buzzard Spotter” broadcasting the first coming.
 There is a driving tour of the roost area through the park for those wanting a closer look.

 Once you’re assured they’re not looking for you, the buzzards are delightful to watch.
 Ungainly on the ground, they are beautiful flyers.
 With wingspans up to six feet, they soar on the thermals.
 The ratio of their wing area to body weight is so high they can glide for hours with little effort.

 But it’s on the ground where they perform their greatest service.
 They’ve been around since day one—using their natural antiseptic ability to clean up putrid remains—preventing the spread of disease, possibly even plagues.

-So, driving to or from the Sunday celebration, if you see a buzzard cluster at roadside, give them a break/brake.
+So, if you see a buzzard cluster at the roadside while driving to or from the Sunday celebration, give them a break/brake.
 They’re just doing their job.